Freed Nigerian schoolboys return home, tell of beatings and hunger | Politics

 Scores of schoolboys who were rescued from kidnappers in northwest Nigeria arrived back home on Friday, many of them barefoot and wrapped in blankets after their week-long ordeal.
 The boys, dressed in dusty clothes, looked dazed and weary but otherwise well as they got off buses in the city of Katsina and walked to a government building.

-One, who did not give his name, said the captors had beaten them with canes.
-He added that the kidnappers had described themselves as members of the Islamist militant group Boko Haram, although he suspected they were armed bandits.
+One, who did not give his name, said the captors had told him to describe them as members of the Islamist militant group Boko Haram, although he suspected they were armed bandits.
 "They beat us morning, every night.
 We suffered a lot.
-They only gave us food once a day and water twice a day," he told Arise television.
+They only gave us food once a day and water twice a day," he told Nigeria's Arise television.

+The abduction gripped a country already incensed by widespread insecurity, and evoked memories of Boko Haram's 2014 kidnapping of more than 270 schoolgirls in the northeastern town of Chibok.
+Six years on, only about half the girls have been found or freed.
+Some were married off to fighters, while others are assumed to be dead.

+Any Boko Haram involvement in this kidnapping would mark a geographical expansion in its activities from its base in the northeast.
+The region is also plagued by armed gangs that rob and kidnap for ransom.
+Hours before the rescue of the boys was announced on Thursday, a video started circulating online purportedly showing Boko Haram militants with some of the boys.
+Reuters was unable to verify the authenticity of the footage or who released it.

-"They said I should say they are Boko Haram and gangs of Abu Shekau," he added, referring to a name used by a Boko Haram leader.
+The boy interviewed by Arise TV was one of those who spoke in the video.
+"They said I should say they are Boko Haram and gangs of Abu Shekau," he said, referring to a name used by a Boko Haram leader.
 "Sincerely speaking, they are not Boko Haram ...
 They are just small and tiny, tiny boys with big guns."
-A week earlier, gunmen on motorbikes raided the boys' boarding school in the town of Kankara in Katsina state and marched hundreds of them into the vast Rugu forest.

-The abduction gripped a country already incensed by widespread insecurity, and evoked memories of Boko Haram's 2014 kidnapping of more than 270 schoolgirls in the northeastern town of Chibok.
-Six years on, only about half the girls have been found or freed.
-Others were married off to fighters, while some are assumed to be dead.

 TEARS OF JOY, PRAYERS OF THANKS On Friday, the boys from the Government Science Secondary School walked from the buses in single file, flanked by soldiers and armed police officers, and were taken to the government building to meet the governor.